top of page

 1. It is a bad habit and you can choose to stop

 Addiction is a disease, not a moral failing.
 No one decides to become addicted.
-Many people who has used drugs recreationally or drink can do so without becoming dependant on it.
+Many people who have used drugs recreationally or drink can do so without becoming dependent on them.
 Read more here on what addiction is.

-2. An addict is a junky and live on the streets
+2. An addict is a junky and lives on the streets

 3. Alcohol is not as bad as illicit drugs

-Because alcohol is socially acceptable, the consequences of alcoholism is just as real as any other substance user.
+Because alcohol is socially acceptable, the consequences of alcoholism are just as real as any other substance user.

-4. My doctor prescribed my drugs so it can’t be harmful
+4. My doctor prescribed my drugs so they can’t be harmful

-There are numerous types of medication that has the potential of becoming physically and psychologically addictive.
+Numerous types of medication have the potential of becoming physically and psychologically addictive.
 Read more here on prescription medication addiction.

 5. Addiction is about drugs and alcohol